Emphysema Treatment & Management

 • Arrange follow-up care and support.

-Brief behavioral counseling and pharmacotherapy are each effective alone, although they are most effective when used together.
 The task force also advises clinicians to ask all pregnant women, regardless of age, about tobacco use.
 Those who currently smoke should receive pregnancy-tailored counseling supplemented with self-help materials.
+Brief behavioral counseling and pharmacotherapy are each effective alone, although they are most beneficial when used together.

 Supervised use of pharmacologic agents is an important adjunct to self-help and group smoking cessation programs.
 Nicotine is the ingredient in cigarettes primarily responsible for the addiction of smoking.
 Withdrawal from nicotine may cause unpleasant adverse effects (ie, anxiety, irritability, difficulty concentrating, anger, fatigue, drowsiness, depression, and sleep disruption).
 These effects usually occur during the first weeks after quitting smoking.
 Nicotine replacement therapies after smoking cessation reduce withdrawal symptoms.
 A person who smokes and who requires the first cigarette within 30 minutes of waking is likely to be highly addicted and would benefit from nicotine replacement therapy.
 Several nicotine replacement therapies are available.

-Nicotine polacrilex is a chewing gum and produces better quit rates than counseling alone.
+Nicotine polacrilex is a chewing gum and produces improved quit rates compared to counseling alone.
 Transdermal nicotine patches are readily available for replacement therapy.
 Long-term success rates have been 22-42%, compared with 2-25% with placebos.
 These agents are well tolerated, and the adverse effects are limited to localized skin reactions.
-The use of an antidepressant medication, bupropion (Zyban) (150 mg bid) has been shown to be effective for smoking cessation and may be used in combination with nicotine replacement therapy.
+The use of an antidepressant medication, bupropion at 150 mg bid has been shown to be effective for smoking cessation and may be used in combination with nicotine replacement therapy.

-The most recent drug to receive approval for smoking cessation is varenicline (Chantix).
-Varenicline is a partial agonist selective for alpha4, beta2 nicotinic acetylcholine receptors.
-Action is thought to result from activity at a nicotinic receptor subtype, where its binding produces agonist activity while simultaneously preventing nicotine binding.
-Agonistic activity is significantly lower than nicotine.
+Varenicline is approved for smoking cessation.
+This agent is a partial agonist selective for alpha4, beta2 nicotinic acetylcholine receptors.
+Its mechanism of action is believed to be binding the nicotinic subtype receptor, producing agonist activity while simultaneously preventing nicotine binding.
+Varenicline's agonistic activity is significantly lower than nicotine's.

 Bronchodilators